qqwwqwq/DualSOM--SOFTWAREX-/README.md

 ```

 ### 2. Instant Re-evaluation (Using Cached Models)
 Our framework explicitly separates training from inference.
 After the first run, model weights are saved to the `weight/` directory.
-To rapidly test a different scenario (e.g., switching to `"unsupervised"` mode with `n_clusters: 8`):
+To rapidly test a different scenario (e.g., switching to `"unsupervised"` mode with `n_clusters: (desired number of clusters)`):

-1. Set `"run_mode": "unsupervised"` and `"n_clusters": 8` in `params.json`.
+1. Set `"run_mode": "unsupervised"` and `"n_clusters": (desired number of clusters)` in `params.json`.
 2. Set `"ae_load_model": true` and `"som_load_model": true`.
 3. Run `python main.py`.